aflin/rampart/docs/source/rampart-main.rst

 named ``myfile.babel.js``.

-When the original script is run again, Rampart will check the date on the script, and if it was not modified after the creation of the ``*.babel.js`` file, the transpile stage will be skipped and the cached, transpiled script will be run directly.
+When the original script is run again, Rampart will check the date on the script, and if it was not modified after the modification date of the ``*.babel.js`` file, the transpile stage will be skipped and the cached, transpiled script will be run directly.

 Caveats
 """""""